Dictionary » Positive Words » Neighborly – Meaning, Definition, Synonyms and Antonyms

 1.What does “neighborly” mean?

 “Neighborly” means showing friendliness, kindness, and helpfulness to people who live near you.
-It involves being considerate and supportive toward neighbors.
+It usually suggests being considerate and supportive, not just polite.

 2.Can “neighborly” describe behavior outside of residential areas?

-Yes, while it usually applies to neighbors in a community, “neighborly” can also describe similar friendly and helpful behavior in workplaces or any group setting.
+Yes.
+While it commonly refers to neighbors, “neighborly” can also describe similar friendly and helpful behavior in workplaces, schools, or any group setting where people look out for one another.

 3.Is being neighborly important?